ryanczm/Analytic-Musings/notes/fa/fa.md

     * Andrew Mack's SSMIE book talks about a ZSD model for this.
     * Window of points/league weighted home points vs away points difference
 * **Fatigue/Congestion feature**
     * Idea being playing too many games in a tight schedule does impact performance vs well-rested.
     * Some kind of EMWA window of game count + distance ran?
+Congestion score.
+    * Problem is live competitions we don't know who progresses and also fixture rescheduling due to clashes (E.g City 25/26 in FA/Carabao postponing EPL matches).
 * **Referee feature**
     * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.